Ibexian/prole.js/README.md

   e.g. `serve /Users/{SomeUser}/demo`

-### Running Prol Commands Directly
+### Running Prole Commands Directly
-Any of the above prol commands can be run from outside the prol interface by appending them to the `node prol.js` call.
+Any of the above prole commands can be run from outside the prole interface by appending them to the `node prole.js` call.
 This allows for `serve` to be part of an automated testing suite.

-e.g. `node prol.js serve demo`
+e.g. `node prole.js serve demo`